 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white woman who went to a comprehensive school that doesn’t regularly send students to study medicine.
+This student identifies as a white woman who went to a fee-paying school.

 Course: Graduate entry

 In person panel interview with group task

 When did you decide to apply to medicine?

 How did you choose which universities to apply to?

 Chose all UCAT grad entry programmes – there weren’t that many!

 Completing work experience